 - 2 teaspoon brown sugar, add more if preferred

 - Combine all the ingredients for the beef in a large bowl.
 Toss all together and let it marinate for 15 minutes.
 Meanwhile, gather and prepare the rest of the ingredients.

 - Remove the beef from the marinade, remove any garlic bits.
 Reserve the marinade.
-Add 2 tbsp oil to the same pot over high heat.
+Add 2 tablespoon oil to the same pot over high heat.
 Sear the beef on both sides until brown and caramelized.
 Do it in two batches if needed.

 - Push the beef to the side of the pot.
 Add the onions and cook until softened.
 Add the tomatoes and tomato paste, stir scraping the pan with a wooden spoon to loosen any browned bits at the bottom.
 Stir with the beef then add the marinade and fish sauce.
 Cover with lid and simmer until fragrant, around 2 minutes.

 - Pour the beef stock, bay leaf, sugar, pickles, liver spread.
 Cover with a lid.
 Bring to boil then adjust heat to medium-low.
 Cook until beef is tender.
 This could take 1 to 2 hours or longer depending on the thickness of the beef. *See notes for different cooking methods.

 - Add back carrots, and potatoes.
 Cook for 10 mins until tender.
 Simmer without a lid to thicken the sauce.
 Add grated cheese and simmer until it has completely melted.
 The sauce will thicken a bit more.